Extend Discounts¶

 Custom expressions¶

-To add it, create a class implementing the DiscountVariablesResolverInterface
+To add it, create a class implementing the DiscountVariablesResolverInterface:

-And mark it as a service using the ibexa.discounts.expression_language.variable_resolver
+And mark it as a service using the ibexa.discounts.expression_language.variable_resolver service tag:

-1 |
+1 2 3 | |

 is_anniversary()

-service tag and specify the function name in the service definition.
+Mark it as a service using the ibexa.discounts.expression_language.function service tag and specify the function name in the service definition.

-1 |
+1 2 3 4 | |

 Two new expressions are now available for use in custom conditions and rules.